photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---

-NEVER REPORT A BUG UNLESS YOU ARE SURE YOU FOUND A NEW PROBLEM THAT MUST BE FIXED DIRECTLY IN OUR SOURCE CODE:
+## We kindly ask you not to report a bug unless you are certain to have found a new issue that must be fixed directly in the application source code ##

-- Ask for *technical support* if you need help, it could be a local configuration issue, or a misunderstanding in how the software works
+Contact us or a community member if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.

-- This gives our team the opportunity to improve the documentation and provide best-in-class support to you, instead of handling incomplete and/or duplicate bug reports
+This gives our team the opportunity to improve the documentation and provide best-in-class support to you, instead of handling unclear and/or duplicate bug reports.

 Existing Issues: https://github.com/photoprism/photoprism/issues